BMAGS6/Using-MASM-in-VS-Code-with-Irvine-Library/README.md

 - Kip Irvine’s files

-Make sure to download the zip file of the repo by clicking on the green "Code" button, click "Download ZIP", extract the file (preferably in C:\), then open that file in VS Code.
+Make sure to download the zip file of the repo by clicking on the green "Code" button, click "Download ZIP", extract the .zip file (preferably in C:\), then open that folder in VS Code by opening VS Code, clicking the "File" button at the top left, then click "Open Folder", and select the extracted folder.

 ## Troubleshooting